 A zero-trust environment is the recommended strategy for a modern hybrid cloud.
-SSE freely allows users to communicate and work with cloud technology but prevents unauthorized users from accessing data.
+SSE freely allows users to communicate and work with cloud technology but prevents unauthorised users from accessing data.
 When an account is compromised, a good zero-trust security environment will prevent lateral movement to access other resources and accounts.

 Benefits of SSE

 The challenges of managing robust cybersecurity with remote users led to the introduction of SSE, which offers several benefits for both businesses and the customers they serve.
-SSE benefits give an organization an advantage by providing better cybersecurity to protect data stored in a modern cloud environment.
+SSE benefits give an organisation an advantage by providing better cybersecurity to protect data stored in a modern cloud environment.

 SSE benefits include:

-- Reduced risk: Helps your organization stay compliant and pass cybersecurity audits, thereby decreasing the opportunity for a significant data breach.
+- Reduced risk: Helps your organisation stay compliant and pass cybersecurity audits, thereby decreasing the opportunity for a significant data breach.
 Cloud security is top-notch and affordable, so administrators can leverage cloud technology to better protect data stored in the cloud, especially in departments where remote users access it.

 - Zero-trust access: In a zero-trust network, all data access requests are treated like they could be from an attacker.
-No user or network resource has implicit trust, so authorization is validated for every user request.
+No user or network resource has implicit trust, so authorisation is validated for every user request.
 Using a zero-trust environment stops attackers from moving laterally after compromising a specific network resource or user account.

 - Consolidate cybersecurity services: Unifying your cybersecurity resources reduces potential mistakes and oversights and makes it easier for administrators to properly configure infrastructure.
 SSE includes better data protection security and browser isolation that stops users from accessing malicious sites and downloading malicious content.